robovm/robovm-docs/en/getting-started/eclipse.md

 > NOTE: You can use a nightly build by using `http://download.robovm.org/nightlies/eclipse/` as the software site instead of the one listed above.

 ## Activating your License

-If you have [purchased a subscription](https://robovm.com/pricing/) for one of RoboVM's subscription plans, you have to active the license for use on your computer.
-Activating the license will enable the features you purchased, such as debugging support or Interface Builder integration.
+You have to active the license for use on your computer.
+Activating the license will enable the features you purchased.
 Select _License Manager_ from the Eclipse _RoboVM_ menu and enter your license key.

 ![License Manager dialog](/images/license-manager.png)

-> NOTE: A commercial license is not required to create RoboVM applications and deploy them to the App Store.
-Commercial licenses add additional features and services on top of the free core of RoboVM.
-For more information, visit our [pricing page](https://robovm.com/pricing/).

 ## Creating a Project